Good news: kids don't have to sit still. Around super bowl season, we learned about Leroy Nieman. The children threw footballs to get in the spirit!

 Elementary classes taught by Meredith Luck

-Beginning this fall, students will also have a $20.00 materials fee.
+For the 6 week Holiday Session, students will also have a $15.00 materials fee.
 Classes meet at 101 Hanover Street, Fredericksburg, VA 22401

 Classes are 60 minutes in length, and are a drop-off class.